MicrosoftDocs/learn/learn-pr/aspnetcore/blazor-build-rich-interactive-components/includes/7-exercise-reuse-components-creating-templates.md

     This enables the newly created component template to be visible to the `MyOrder` component.

-1. Within the `<div class="main">` markup, there is an `if / else if / else` logical block, replace the existing `else` branch with the following code:
+1. Within the `<div class="main">` markup, there's an `if / else if / else` logical block, replace the existing `else` branch with the following code:

     ```razor
     else